Davyhulme Sewage Works: Development

 Scientific analysis of the effluent flowing into the works had been carried out since the first laboratory was built, and effort had also been expended on trying to improve the treatment process.
 Gilbert Fowler, who had been the Consulting Chemist since 1904, went to America in 1912 where H W Clarke of the Massachusetts Board of Health was conducting experiments on the oxidation of aerated waste water by micro organisms.
 The organisms were largely algae, but other organisms thrived in the algal slime.
 The experiments were on a small scale, using bottles, which were emptied daily and refilled with waste water, allowing the algae to remain on the walls of the bottles.

-When he returned to England, Fowler suggested to Edward Ardern, his chief chemist, and William Lockett, the chief research assistant, that they research ways to reduce the growth of algae.
+When he returned to England, Fowler suggested to Edward Ardern, his chief chemist, and W.T.Lockett, the chief research assistant, that they research ways to reduce the growth of algae.
 They lowered the light levels, as sunlight often triggered the growth of algae, and kept the precipitant floc, which contained many bacteria, from one experiment to the next.
 Each subsequent experiment was more successful than the last, as the sludge showed better clarifying properties as it got older.
 Ardern and Lockett had discovered the Activated Sludge Process, which was soon being used worldwide.
 The research was carried out at Manchester University, and Fowler presented the results at the Grand Hotel in Manchester in April and November 1914.